MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L01_Pages.md

 1. Select and edit **MOD Administrator**.

-1. Click the caret at the top-left of the form and select the **Portal contact** form.
+1. Click the caret at the top-left of the form and select the **Portal Contact** form.

 1. Select the **Web Authentication** tab.
 You are authenticating using **https://sts.windows.net** which is Azure Active Directory.